 You can find specific remediation instructions in the book Do-It-Yourself Mold Cleaning and Prevention.
 This book will help you learn how to protect yourself from contaminants and prevent them from spreading.

 Because a single bat can eat as many as 1500 mosquitoes per day, I recommend keeping them around by providing a safe bat shelter for them.
-You can do this by installing a bat house outside of your home.
+You can provide bat habitat by installing a bat house outside of your home.
 You can purchase a bat house kit that you can assemble yourself or buy a bat house that’s ready to go.

 Bat house placement is important to their survival in the wild.
 A bat shelter can be on the exterior of a home but should be installed up high on the siding to ensure predators cannot reach the bat shelter.